nhsconnect/FHIR-NRLS-API/pages/development/pointer_data_model/resources_reference.md

 ### Pointer Versioning

-Metadata used to track the current version of a Pointer.
+Metadata used to track the current version of a pointer.

 |Data Item|[FHIRPath](https://hl7.org/fhirpath/)|Data Type|Cardinality|Population Guidance|
 |----|---------|----|-----------|-----|